Komárov, Bardejov District: Economy

 The village is mostly made up of farmers but there is a nearby forest where logging has been done.
 Besides cattle and chicken, most farms produce cucumbers, tomatoes, and other vegetables.
 There are a good number of fruit trees, with pears being the most common.

 The town also has a fairly large population of storks, some of which nest on the chimneys of houses.

-Ethnicity

-The village is entirely Slovak in population.